 If you are looking for more information please contact us at [email protected]

-2018-2019 Student Ambassadors
+2019-2020 Student Ambassadors

-Kate Louissaint is a junior in the dance department at LaGuardia High School.
+Kate Louissaint is a senior in the dance department at LaGuardia High School.
 She is truly humbled by the professional and unforgettable experiences she has been afforded by Project Broadway/Broadway Workshop, and hopes to be able to share her privilege of being able to train and perform with others.